qpleple/cloudstack-client-generator/README.md

 As the DOM of the online documentation may change, here is some tools to inquire the change.
 Three steps are crucials :

 * The URL of the online documentation table of content of the **latest** version of the API.
 To be modified in the config file.
 * The link black list : links to ignore in all the links from the table of content.
-To be modified in the function `getAllLinks()` of `generate.php`.
+To be modified in the function `getAllLinks()` of `generator.php`.
-* The page scraper if the DOM change, to be modified in the function `fetchMethodData()` in `generate.php`.
+* The page scraper if the DOM change, to be modified in the function `fetchMethodData()` in `generator.php`.

 The code is well documented, it should not be too difficult to understand and tweak it.

 ### Dump links ###
 This command is great to debug a change in the URL pattern of the online documentation.
 It should output all the links that are on the table of contents (the URL is in the config file) :

-    php generate.php dump-links
+    php generator.php links

 Example :

-    $ php generate.php dump-links
+    $ php generator.php links
     user/deployVirtualMachine.html
     user/destroyVirtualMachine.html
     user/rebootVirtualMachine.html